Darkeonz/DatabaseEksamensProjekt/README.md

 # DatabaseEksamensProjekt

+# Classes in project to pay attention to
+ReadAndInsert.cs (Harvests all the txt books and inserts them into databases) DBHandlerMYSQL.cs (Handles the connections to the MYSQL database) DBHandlerMongo.cs (Handles the connections to the MongoDb database) Book.cs (Entity)
+City.cs (Entity)

 ## Harvesting books from the Gutenberg Project and inserting them into MYSQL and MongoDb databases.
 1) Download the stanford NLP project from https://sergey-tihon.github.io/Stanford.NLP.NET/StanfordNER.html